Epithet Erased

 Epithet Erased is an American animated action-comedy web series created by Brendan Blaber.
 It premiered on VRV on November 8, 2019, and on Blaber's YouTube channel JelloApocalypse on November 22, 2019.

-The show uses limited 2D animation where the character's 2D sprites are operated like puppets, and many actions are accented with voice work, similar to how a D&D player might describe an action their character is taking.
+The show uses limited 2D animation where the character's 2D sprites are operated like puppets, and many actions are accented with voice work, similar to how a Dungeons & Dragons player might describe an action their character is taking.

 Setting

-The series takes places in Sweet Jazz City, where one out of five people are born with epithets: powers attached to their souls which stem from a word that reflects their power.
+The series takes place in Sweet Jazz City, where one out of five people are born with epithets: powers attached to their souls which stem from a word that reflects their power.
 People without epithets are known as Mundies.

 Plot

 Museum Arc

 A magical amulet known as the Arsene Amulet, which is rumored to be capable of stealing a person's epithet, is hidden in the Sweet Jazz Museum.
 While on a field trip with her class, led by Mera Salamin and her bodyguard, Indus Tarbella, and chaperoned by her father, Martin Blyndeff, Molly Blyndeff falls asleep and awakens in the now-closed Museum.
 The Banzai Blasters, a group of thieves led by their captain, Giovanni Potage, break into the Museum and confront Molly.
 Indus saves Molly from the thieves and helps Mera defeat them, but it is revealed that he and Mera are thieves who plan to steal the Arsene Amulet and imprison Molly and Giovanni.
 They manage to trick Indus into freeing them so that they can prevent Mera from finding the Amulet and encounter psychologist Sylvester “Sylvie” Ashling, who attacks them.
 However, they manage to convince her to join them to stop Mera.
 When they confront her, she reveals that she plans to steal the Amulet because her epithet, “Fragile”, causes her constant pain.
-Molly and Giovanni team up to defeat Mera and retrieve the Amulet, after which police officer Percival “Percy” King arrests Mera and Indus and Molly “dumbs” down Mera’s pain with her epithet.
+Molly and Giovanni team up to defeat Mera and retrieve the Amulet, after which police officer Percival “Percy” King arrests Mera and Indus and Molly “dumbs” down Mera's pain with her epithet.